Isomorphs in sheared binary Lennard-Jones glass: Transient response: Discussion

-Given these difficulties our strategy has been to require the reduced flow stresses to match at all densities as a practical method of identifying the isomorph.
-Because of intrinsic fluctuations in the shear stress during steady state deformation\cite{Jiang2019}, an accurate determination of the flow stress requires a combination of long runs and/or many independent runs, and is therefore computationally demanding, especially at the slowest strain rates.
-But it was sufficient for our purposes in this paper.
-The quality of this choice of determining isomorphic temperatures for given density jumps is evidenced by the invariance of microscopic dynamics and structure, Fig.~\ref{fig:msd}.
+Because of intrinsic fluctuations in the shear stress during steady state deformation\cite{Jiang2019}, an accurate determination of the flow stress requires a combination of long runs and/or many independent runs, and is therefore computationally demanding.
+This is even more the case when one considers the extra work of doing so at several temperatures in order to identify the matching temperature.
+But by hypothesizing that this only needed to be done for one or two densities, other than the starting density, by applying the analytic formulas that describe the shape of isomorphs for Lennard-Jones systems, and moreover doing this only for one combination of strain and cooling rates, we save a lot of work.
+These assumptions were justified by the resulting flat plots of reduced flow stress as a function of density.
+Further evidence of the quality of our choice of determining isomorphic temperatures for given density jumps is given by the invariance of microscopic dynamics and structure, Fig.~\ref{fig:msd}.